 “Begg is one of our most significant contemporary experimental composers.
 A true visionary, Begg has quietly developed his own unique and affecting compositional style and sound.”
 The Active Listener

-Michael Begg is a sound artist and musician based in East Lothian, Scotland.
+Michael Begg is an award winning composer, sound artist and musician based in East Lothian, Scotland.

 He contributes to Clodagh Simonds’s Fovea Hex, and is a core member of the performing unit that has appeared in Italy, Spain, Ireland and, notably, in Paris at the Fondation Cartier at the personal invitation of David Lynch.

 His Fragile Pitches collaboration with Colin Potter was commissioned by Edinburgh City Council to be performed in the city’s St Giles Cathedral and subsequently headlined Poland’s Intermediale Festival, and was released as a 2CD in 2008.